 One of the winning features for many contractors and hobbyists, especially those who are left-handed, the SPT67M8-01 includes a blade location which is found on the left side rather than the right which is unlike many other alternative models of corded circular saws.

 What does this do to improve the performance of the saw you’re probably wondering?
 Well, the left side location allows for a clearer vision of your cutting lines, which improves your output by enhancing the precision of each cut you make.

 Whilst it’s not marketed as a left-handed saw, the SPT67M8-01 is perfect for left-handers who often struggle to find a perfect saw for themselves, or are sick of the inconvenience which comes with traditional circular saws which are aimed towards those who are right-handed.

-The final corded circular saw on our list to be reviewed today, the Bosch CS5 is another left-handed saw which is perfect for the 13.1% of us who find themselves in this category.
+The final corded circular saw on my list today, the Bosch CS5 is another left-handed saw which is perfect for the 13.1% of us who find themselves in this category.